Yunjian: Origins

 The origins of the yunjian appears to have been derived from multiple origins.
-There are also several hypothesis on their origins.According to Schuyler Cammann, the origins of yunjian motif is derived from the cosmological decorations which ornated the back of mirrors of the Han dynasty.
+There are also several hypotheses on their origins.According to Schuyler Cammann, the origins of yunjian motif is derived from the cosmological decorations which ornated the back of mirrors of the Han dynasty.
 The earliest forms of the yunjian motif appeared on the Chinese bronze mirrors found at the end of the Zhou dynasty (c.
 4th and 3rd centuries BC).
 However, the Zhou dynasty yunjian motif was not fully evolved; it was only during the Eastern Han dynasty (c.
 1st century AD) that the yunjian motif evolved fully.

 The yunjian motif may also have been derived from persimmon calyx pattern, which may have been called fenghua pattern, a flower pattern with 4 petals with each petal showing a different direction) used in lacquer and bronze wares of the Han dynasty.
 The persimmon calyx pattern originated in the Warring States Period and prevailed in the Han dynasty.
 The yunjian motif appears to have later been adapted to develop the actual garment collar.